 According to statistics from Diabetes Queensland, one in every two people with diabetes is undiagnosed.
 Early diagnosis and treatment of diabetes is important in helping prevent or delay life-threatening complications.
-By knowing the warning signs and symptoms of diabetes you can be better equipped to protect yourself and your family.

 Type 2 diabetes can be prevented by adopting a healthy lifestyle.
 This includes eating a varied diet consisting of plenty of fruit and vegetables, lean protein and wholegrain cereals, and getting plenty of exercise.

 By eating healthy meals and exercising together, you can reduce your family’s risk by setting healthy habits that could prevent type 2 diabetes in the family now and into the future.

 Managing diabetes requires a healthy lifestyle, regular monitoring, daily treatment and ongoing education.
 Family support can make all the difference.

 If you have diabetes in your family, learn about the risks and what to look out for to prevent complications.
 The right support can help your family member sustain good diabetes management habits and can encourage them to seek further medical help when they may need it.